Pioank/pinpoint-cf-journeys-migration/README.md

 1. Programmatically obtain existing Journeys
 3. Cross AWS Region copying
 4. Creation of new Amazon Pinpoint project to paste the Journeys if you don't have one
-5. Deletion of all Journeys created when deleting the CloudFormation stack
+5. Optional deletion of all Journeys created when deleting the CloudFormation stack

+**IMPROTANT**:
-**IMPROTANT**: The solution will reset the **Starting** and **End** dates of the copied Journeys.
+- The solution will reset the **Starting** and **End** dates of the copied Journeys.
 This is done because these dates might be in the past, something that isn't allowed to have when creating a Campaign or Journey in Pinpoint.
-Also the **Status** of all newly created Journeys is updated to **DRAFT**, which means that you will need to publish them.
+- The **Status** of all newly created Journeys is updated to **DRAFT**, which means that you will need to publish them.
+- If the CloudFormation creates a new Pinpoint Project, that won't be deleted when deleting the CloudFormation stack

 ## Implementation